 Team-based reduction routines operate over all PEs in the provided team argument.
 All PEs in the provided team must participate in the reduction.
-If team compares equal to SHMEM_TEAM_INVALID or is otherwise invalid, the behavior is undefined.
+If team compares equal to SHMEM\TEAM\INVALID or is otherwise invalid, the behavior is undefined.

-Before any PE calls a reduction routine, the following conditions must be ensured, otherwise the behavior is undefined:
+Before the local PE calls a reduction routine, the following conditions must be ensured, otherwise the behavior is undefined: